LaunchCode-Education-Archived/liftoff-OLD/objectives/README.md

 #### Career Module
 - Know what an interviewer is looking for from a live coding session
-- Explain and demonstrate the steps the steps necessary for a successul live coding session
+- Explain and demonstrate the steps necessary for a successul live coding session

 ### Class 3